TheDoubleMix/RKGViewer/README.md

 ```bash
 python app.py
 ```

-This will display a list of options to use on the `.rkg` file.

-The RKG Viewer CLI is still in beta, If you use the inputs or options menu, you will get a warning.
+If you don't pass a `.rkg` file as input, you will get a error.
 More in the Errors/Warnings section.

-### Example
+### Example:

 ```bash
 python app.py sample.rkg
 ```

+This will display a list of options to use on the `.rkg` file.

-Output:
+### Output:

 ```
 > Info